Barholle 4 Philly

 - Have city workers ride city buses and subways and offer $5 SEPTA credit for 15 minute conversation and survey.
 Train survey takers to conduct the survey in a conversational style and require recording of the survey.

-- Hire/train Lyft and Uber drivers who live within the city to conduct the surveys during their rides.
-Those who consent will have their conversations recorded and will be offered a $5 Lyft or Uber credit.
-Incentives will be offered to participants.
+- Hire & train Taxi, Lyft and Uber drivers who live within the city to conduct the surveys during their rides.
+Those who consent will have their conversations recorded for city review and will be offered a $5 ride credit.
+Incentives will be offered to drivers as a means for compensating them for their time.

 Expanded Public Housing

-- Build high quality residences and place no income restrictions on those who qualify for public housing.
-Make public housing a viable alternative to the private housing market acting as a deflationary tool for helping to control the costs of rent citywide.
+- Build high quality residences and place no income restrictions on those who qualify to live there.
+Make public housing a viable alternative to the private housing market acting as a deflationary tool for helping to control the costs of rent citywide while also acting as a tool to increase the quality of private housing stock using market forces.

 - Offer generous subsidies to low income households that will effectively increase quality of living without increasing the cost out of pocket for housing.

 - Explore programs of relocating high paying professionals with large outstanding student debt or low wealth accumulation to live and work within the local communities.
 Graduating medical students could provide services at local community health clinics and public hospitals.
-MSWs, therapists and other professionally certified mental health practitioners would be incentivized to live in the communities provided they provide a certain level of cost affordable services to local residents.
-Teachers with Masters Degrees would also be given priority housing, with subsidies given to those who qualify and extra incentives offered to live close to the school they teach in.
+MSWs, therapists and other professionally certified mental health practitioners would be incentivized to live within the communities where they provide a certain level of cost affordable services to the local residents.
+Teachers with Masters Degrees would also be given priority housing, with subsidies given to those who qualify and extra incentives offered to those teach in their neighborhood catchment.
 Each class of qualified professionals will be offered a set number of years rent free housing depending on demand and provided they send their children to the public schools and service the local community.
 All professionals offered this package would then be welcome to continue living in the property after said term expires, paying market rents and free from service restrictions, except the public school requirement.